Search the Health Library

 We accept 8 fellows per year for a fellowship of at least 3 years; most remain longer in order to be trained for a successful academic career.
-All fellows are accepted through the NRMP and applications are accepted through ERAS beginning around November 1.
-The "Application" link to the left will take you directly to the ERAS web site.
+All fellows are accepted through the NRMP and applications are accepted through ERAS beginning around July 1.
+This Application link will take you directly to the ERAS web site.

 The primary goal of the fellowship in Pulmonary and Critical Medicine at Johns Hopkins is to train the next generation of leaders in biomedical science and clinical care.
 The program offers extensive facilities and a diverse faculty committed to clinical care, teaching, and research.
 About 95% of our graduates since 2005 have taken full-time academic positions.